 - Overview: A PDF manual introducing BSS.
-It is written for everybody interested in BSS and does not require any special knowledge. - Online Help: Online help pages describing how to work with the user interface of BSS.
-The online help is directed and available to everybody working at the user interface. - Installation Guide: A PDF manual describing how to install and uninstall BSS.
-It is directed to operators who set up and maintain BSS in their environment. - Operator's Guide: A PDF manual for operators describing how to administrate and maintain BSS. - Technology Provider's Guide: A PDF manual for technology providers describing how to prepare applications for usage in a SaaS model and how to integrate them with BSS. - Supplier's Guide: A PDF manual for suppliers describing how to define and manage service offerings for applications that have been integrated with BSS. - Marketplace Owner's Guide: A PDF manual for marketplace owners describing how to administrate and customize marketplaces in BSS. - Developer's Guide: A PDF manual for application developers describing the public Web service interface of BSS and how to use it to integrate applications and external systems with BSS. - Javadoc documentation for the public Web service interface of BSS and additional resources and utilities for application developers.
+It is written for everybody interested in BSS and does not require any special knowledge. - Online Help: Online help pages describing how to work with the administration portal of BSS.
+The online help is directed and available to everybody working with the administration portal. - Installation Guide: A PDF manual describing how to install and uninstall BSS.
+It is directed to operators who set up and maintain BSS in their environment. - Operator's Guide: A PDF manual for operators describing how to administrate and maintain BSS.

+- Technology Provider's Guide: A PDF manual for technology providers describing how to prepare applications for usage in a SaaS model and how to integrate them with BSS. - Supplier's Guide: A PDF manual for suppliers describing how to define and manage service offerings for applications that have been integrated with BSS. - Reseller's Guide: A PDF manual for resellers describing how to prepare, offer, and sell services defined by suppliers. - Broker's Guide: A PDF manual for brokers describing how to support suppliers in establishing relationships to customers by offering their services on a marketplace. - Marketplace Owner's Guide: A PDF manual for marketplace owners describing how to administrate and customize marketplaces in BSS. - Developer's Guide: A PDF manual for application developers describing the public Web service interface of BSS and how to use it to integrate applications and external systems with BSS. - Javadoc documentation for the public Web service interface of BSS and additional resources and utilities for application developers.